 The National Voluntary Review submitted to the UN in 2017 enabled Luxembourg to share its experiences in this area.
-It also allowed it to draw attention to its specific national characteristics and challenges194.
+It also allowed it to draw attention to its specific national characteristics and challenges.

-The International Finance Corporation decided to set up the Green Cornerstone Bond Fund, the world's largest green bond fund dedicated to emerging markets, in Luxembourg 195.
+The International Finance Corporation decided to set up the Green Cornerstone Bond Fund, the world's largest green bond fund dedicated to emerging markets, in Luxembourg.
 Luxembourg hosted the Sustainable Finance Forum on 30 May 2018.
 This addressed key regulatory and market challenges and the asset management industry's role in sustainable investment.
-It also looked at how capital markets can contribute to a sustainable low-carbon economy to meet the UN Sustainable Development Goals and the climate change ambitions of the Paris Agreement 196.
+It also looked at how capital markets can contribute to a sustainable low-carbon economy to meet the UN Sustainable Development Goals and the climate change ambitions of the Paris Agreement.

-In October 2018, Luxembourg has launched the Luxembourg sustainable finance roadmap197.
-The roadmap, drafted in partnership with UNEP, and based on a consultation of the financial industry and civil society, establishes an ambitious vision and makes recommendations to lay the groundwork to establish a comprehensive and far-reaching sustainable finance strategy, notably leveraging Luxembourg's inherent strengths as an international financial centre, to contribute to the Agenda 2030 and the objectives of the Paris Agreement.
+In October 2018, Luxembourg has launched the Luxembourg sustainable finance roadmap.
+The roadmap, drafted in partnership with UNEP, and based on a consultation of the financial industry and civil society, establishes an ambitious vision and makes recommendations to lay the groundwork to establish a comprehensive and far-reaching sustainable finance

-188 Regulation (EU) No 511/2014.
+&lt;sup>188 Regulation (EU) No 511/2014.

-189 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+&lt;sup>189 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).